Giant Tesla Battery In Australia Earns A Million Bucks In a Few Days - Slashdot

 Re: (Score:2)

+Maybe the confusion is that nobody in the US uses MM either.
+Of course US people don't use it as an excuse to jump on a weird anti-European rant.

+Hey, care to tell us how great the Nokia n900 was, and that diesel is obviously the best way to fuel a car?

-Optimization Algorithm (Score:2)
+Optimization Algorithm (Score:3)

 I would love to understand how they optimize operation; I get the sub-transient and short-time operation logic, and at least at a high level predicting real-time price swings-- but as a whole I can't quite wrap my head around how they control it.

 Do they control it based just on what they are paid to do at a given point in time, or does it simply act as a "good citizen" of the grid?
 Does it work on 24-hour look-ahead (or longer), or is it more responsive real-time?
-What is the minimum charge level they tar
+What is the minimum charge level they target?

+It will be interesting to see how these large batteries work when there are multiple units controlled independently.

 They respond automatically to grid voltage or frequency drops.
 The accounting is done after the fact, but also I suspect automatically subject to previous agreements.